 Who has inspired you in life?

 I’m very boring about admiring people you’re supposed to admire!
 My husband inspired me.
 He taught me a great deal.
 My husband was a gentle person, a true “gentleman.”
 He was not shaken by events that didn’t go well.
 We had a great life together.
-I always looked to him for support.
-For sixty-three years.
+I always looked to him for support, for sixty-three years.
 He was one of the things in my life that I call “good luck.”

 What about your parents?

 My parents were very helpful.
-My father was very proud and it didn’t do him any good.
-I realized that long after he died—I could see that he didn’t help himself in that regard.
+My father was very proud, and it didn’t do him any good.
+I realized this long after he died—I could see that he didn’t help himself in that regard.
 My mother was a very gentle, quiet, thoughtful person, involved in the League of Women Voters.
 Both my parents inspired all three of their girls—I have twin sisters—to be good citizens.
 They conveyed that to all of us.